Backyard Veggie Gardening 2019 – 2020

 Presented by Alison Walsh

-creating a self-sustaining vegetable patch in your home
+creating a productive vegetable patch in your home

-SAGE is excited to be offering Backyard Veggie Gardening – a series of three, half-day workshops created to teach how to establish a successful self-sustaining vegetable patch at home.
-Starting and maintaining an edible vegetable garden isn’t really that hard – it requires some time, good guidance and a plan.
+SAGE is excited to be offering Backyard Veggie Gardening – a series of four half-day workshops, created to teach how to establish and maintain a successful vegetable patch at home.
+Starting and maintaining a productive vegetable garden isn’t really that hard – it requires some time, good guidance and a plan.

 Alison Walsh – a successful home gardener will be your guide through this series – designed so you are learning and working on what’s appropriate throughout the season.
 Backyard Veggie Gardening is perfect for a beginner to gardening and wants to learn how to grow food, and is also ideal for those who have a garden but want to learn effective practices and useful skills to make their garden thrive.
 These workshops are very practical, so be prepared to get your hands in the dirt.